Man Utd to face LASK behind closed doors in first leg of Europa League last-16 tie | Goal.com

 Man Utd to face LASK behind closed doors in first leg of Europa League last-16 tie

-Manchester United have become the latest side to see their schedule affected by coronavirus, with the first leg of their Europa League last-16 encounter with LASK set to take place behind closed doors.
+Manchester United have become the latest club to see their schedule affected by coronavirus, with the first leg of their Europa League last-16 encounter with LASK set to take place behind closed doors.

 The Red Devils are due in Austria on Thursday as they continue their bid for continental glory.